Autism in popular culture: Notable individuals

+Billionaire Elon Musk announced on Saturday Night Live in May 2021 that he has been diagnosed with Asperger's syndrome, although it was later revealed that he has never been medically diagnosed.
+This announcement drew criticism from the autistic community.
+Other websites (for example) have lists of famous persons identified as autistic, though not all have been formally diagnosed.
 Additionally, media speculation of contemporary figures as being on the autism spectrum has become popular in recent times.
-New York magazine reported some examples, which included that Time magazine suggested that Bill Gates is autistic, and that a biographer of Warren Buffett wrote that his prodigious memory and "fascination with numbers" give him "a vaguely autistic aura."
+New York magazine reported some examples, which included that Time magazine suggested that Bill Gates is autistic, and that a biographer of Warren Buffett wrote that his prodigious memory and "fascination with numbers" give him "a vaguely autistic aura".
 The magazine also reported that on Celebrity Rehab, Dr. Drew Pinsky deemed basketball player Dennis Rodman a candidate for an Asperger's diagnosis, and the UCLA specialist consulted "seemed to concur".
-Nora Ephron criticized these conclusions, writing that popular speculative diagnoses suggest autism is "an epidemic, or else a wildly over-diagnosed thing that there used to be other words for."
+Nora Ephron criticized these conclusions, writing that popular speculative diagnoses suggest autism is "an epidemic, or else a wildly over-diagnosed thing that there used to be other words for".
 Thomas Sowell has criticized Time's diagnosis of Gates, saying that the people diagnosing him have not seen him personally.